c4tch/Salesforce-Apex-Test-Framework/README.md

 #### Creating an object Directly from a template:
 If you want to side step the factory, for what ever reason, you can.
 Simply reference the maker class directly.
 You can build your own factory if you want (though ... really...?).
 Don't forget to extend the wrapping class with c_TestFactory to save you haveing to write c_TestFactory. every time you reference something.

-Esencially it's only two lines again to reference a maker:
+Escencially it's only two lines again to reference a maker:

 ```Apex
   TestFactoryMaker myAccountMaker = new TestFactory_SalesCloud.SalesAccount();